-Studies in patients with SMA show SPINRAZA
+A study in patients with SMA showed SPINRAZA® (nusinersen)

 Achieved meaningful results across